vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 - Create a project-specific `.env` file: `echo 'export GEMINI_SANDBOX="false"' > .gemini/.env`.
 This is sufficient if `"selectedAuthType"` is set to `"oauth-personal"` in `~/.gemini/settings.json`.
 - Run `gemini`.
 Sandboxing in _off_, because the project-specific `.gemini/.env` file _shadows_ the user-level `~/.gemini/.env` file.
   - However, unlike with project-level `settings.json` overrides (where only `sandbox` needed to be specified), _all_ relevant environment variables must be set in `.gemini/.env` and not just `GEMINI_SANDBOX`.
-  - For example, if `"selectedAuthType` is set to `"gemini-api-key"` in `~/.gemini/settings.json`, you will need to `export GEMINI_API_KEY="<Your Gemini API Key>"` in `myproject/.gemini/.env` in order to successfully authenticate yourself when running `gemini` from within the `myproject` directory, _even when using the same Gemini API key as the one set in `~/.gemini/.env`_.
+  - For example, if `"selectedAuthType` is set to `"gemini-api-key"` in `~/.gemini/settings.json`, you will need to `export GEMINI_API_KEY="<Your Gemini API Key>"` in `myproject/.gemini/.env` in order to successfully authenticate yourself when running `gemini` from within the `myproject` directory, _even when using the same Gemini API key as the one in `~/.gemini/.env`_.
+Exit `gemini`.
 - Run `gemini`.
+Sandboxing is still _off_, as before.
 Execute the `/auth` REPL command and select "Use Gemini API Key" when asked "How would you like to authenticate for this project?".
-You will get an error message indicating that "GEMINI_API_KEY environment variable [was] not found" even if `GEMINI_API_KEY` is set in `~/.gemini/.env`.
+You will get an error message indicating that "GEMINI_API_KEY environment variable [was] not found".
 Exit `gemini`.
-- Run `cd ..; gemini` so that `myproject` is no longer the current working directory.
-Execute the `/auth` REPL command and select "Use Gemini API Key" when prompted.
-As long as you have a valid Gemini API key specified in `~/.gemini/.env`, you will be able to authenticate successfully because `~/.gemini/.env` won't be shadowed by `myproject/.gemini/.env` in this case.
+  - If you have a valid Gemini API key set in `~/.gemini/.env`, this error message can be avoided by copying it to `.gemini/.env` using e.g. `grep GEMINI_API_KEY ~/.gemini/.env >> .gemini/.env`.
 - Run `gemini --sandbox`.
 Sandboxing is in now on, because command-line arguments take precedence over environment variables.

 ## Sandboxing